subins2000/lobby-school-election/README.md

 Whether voter should enter password to vote. `1` for TRUE and `0` for FALSE.

+### default-class

+When a voter visits the election page, which class should be seen selected ?

+### default-division

+When a voter visits the election page, which division should be seen selected ?

 ## Bethany

 Don't mind this if you are not from Bethany